 Since educational games on the site can be used both in class and outside your classroom to review content, Blooket is an excellent addition to the websites you're using to keep students on track this year.
 Today I wanted to share more about the site and how to use it in your classroom.

 What you'll find on this page:

 Blooket is a free website that offers educational games for review and practice.
 The games are organized by subject, grade level, and topic.
 You can create your content or use pre-created options from other teachers.
 There are also leaderboards and awards to add friendly competition to the mix!

 Getting started with Blooket

 You might be wondering, how does Blooket work?
 The great news is setting up an account and getting started is quick and easy.
 Even better…it's free!

 Simply create a free account using your email address or syncing with Google.
 From there, you can log in and head straight to your dashboard, where you'll have the option to create your own questions or use a premade set of questions.

 Hint: Write down & save your Blooket login so you can easily refer to it when needed.

 If you've come looking for inspiration, you'll find plenty!
 Click “Discover Sets” and browse through hundreds of premade question sets across thousands of topics.
 You're sure to find something your students will love.

-Creating your Set
+How to Start a Blooket: Creating your Set

 However, if you're coming with content, it's easy to import that, too!
 Click the tab that says “Create a Set,” and you'll be taken to the template page.
 From there, fill in your set's title, description, and images.